tintinrevient/time-capsule/non-fiction/the-silk-roads/README.md

 * "slaves in the Muslim world were as ubiquitous and **silent** as they were in Rome"

+* "control of the Silk Roads gave their masters access to information and ideas that could be replicated and deployed"

+* "the age of empire and the rise of the west were built on the capacity to inflict violence on a major scale"

 <p float="left">
 	<img src="./pix/the-silk-roads.jpg" width="500" />
 </p>